After battling breast cancer I have found emotional self care is a must. I have 5 tips and some great DIYs to share with you.

 2. Don’t be too ambitious at first

-Any time you’re trying to get a new habit established – regardless of whatever that habit might be – there is a real risk that you will try to do too much too soon, and end up losing momentum in a hurry.
+Any time you’re trying to get a new habit established – regardless of what that habit might be – there is a real risk that you will try to do too much too soon, and end up losing momentum in a hurry.

-Instead of trying to implement self-care habits such as doing an intense hour-long workout each morning, or diving into a morning makeup routine that takes up a lot of time and energy, start small and work to enhance and increase your habits over time.
+Instead of trying to implement self-care habits such as doing an intense hour-long workout each morning, or diving into a morning makeup routine that takes a lot of time and energy, start small and work to enhance and increase your habits over time.

 Self-care is the kind of thing that you should aim to make a consistent and ongoing part of your life, as its effects will rely largely on consistency.
 It’s not about getting everything right, instead, it’s about making sure enough of the pieces of your daily routine fall into place so that you can consistently move in the direction of having a good level of well-being.